-CMS and VA will restrict access to the data to be matched, and to any data created by the match, to authorized employees and officials who need it to perform their official duties in connection with the uses of the data authorized in this Agreement.
-Further, VA will advise all personnel who will have access to the data matched and to any data created by the match of the confidential nature of the data, the safeguards required to protect the data, and the civil and criminal sanctions for noncompliance contained in the applicable Federal laws.
+CMS and VA will restrict access to the data matched, and to any data created by the match to only those users (e.g., employees, contractors, etc.) who need it to perform their official duties in connection with the uses of the data authorized in this Agreement.
+Further, CMS and VA will advise all personnel who have access to the data matched and to any data created by the match of the confidential nature of the data, the safeguards required to protect the data, and the civil and criminal sanctions for noncompliance contained in the applicable Federal laws.